 Our Nursery is situated on the grounds of Old Buckenham Primary School; it is staffed by dedicated and well qualified individuals.
 The group aims to provide a high quality nursery experience for children aged from two to five years old and serve the needs of their parents and carers.
 The group is registered with OFSTED for full day care and complies with all relevant regulations under the Children Act.

 The Group is registered to take a maximum of 26 children per session with a maximum of 10 children aged under three years.
-There are presently six qualified staff, flexible relief staff and occasional students on placements.
 We aim to maintain a ratio of 1 adult to 6-8 children for 3 – 5 years old, and 1 adult to 4 children for under 3s.

 This enables us to give more time and attention to each child, to help children to experience and benefit from the activities that we provide, and allowing the children to explore and to be adventurous in safety.